Session Listing

 Presenter:

-Development and Implementation of an AI-Enabled Workflow in a Safety-Net Health System: Lung Cancer as a Use Case
+Development and Implementation of an AI-Enabled Workflow in a Safety Net Health System: Lung Cancer as a Use Case

 Closing care gaps for high-risk conditions where timely diagnosis and coordinated treatment determine outcomes is challenging.
 Artificial intelligence (AI) offers opportunities to identify eligible patients and streamline complex pathways.
 We will describe the development, implementation, and outcomes of an AI-enabled workflow optimization platform with lung cancer as the use case.